netflowrex/30daysDuckdb_challenge-/README.md

 **Tasks at Hand:**
 1. **Nationality Distribution:** Created an insightful bar chart showcasing the distribution of players' nationalities.

-2. **Age vs. Potential:** Built a scatter plot, complete with trendlines, unveiling the relationship between a player's age and their potential.

-3. **Player Position Analysis:** Presented a pie chart, revealing the diverse landscape of player positions.
+2. **position by distribution:** Presented a pie chart, revealing the diverse landscape of player positions.

-4. **Top Players by Overall Rating:** Compiled a table listing the crème de la crème, ranked by their Overall Rating (OVA).
+3. **Top Players by Overall Rating:** Compiled a table listing the crème de la crème, ranked by their Overall Rating (OVA).

 **My Approach:**
 - Exported FIFA datasets as CSV files from DuckDB.